-The Pampas is a region of fertile lowlands that spreads across a huge area of eastern Argentina, much of Uruguay and the southern tip of Brazil.
-This vast plateau, one of South America's most impressive geographical features, is famed for its huge skies and the estancias – traditional argentine ranches – that dot the countryside.
-It's here that many of Argentina's cattle herds are reared and holing up in a country ranch for the night or two in The Pampas is a real highlight of an Argentina holiday.
+This region of fertile lowlands spreads across a huge area of eastern Argentina, much of Uruguay and the southern tip of Brazil.
+This vast plateau, one of South America's most impressive geographical features, is famed for its huge skies and the estancias – traditional Argentine ranches – that dot the countryside.
+It's here that many of Argentina's cattle herds are reared, and holing up in a country ranch for the night or two in is a real highlight of an Argentina holiday.